WINKgroup/winkit-cli-angular/README.md

 8. Open the admin detail and populate the userRole field with the value `ADMIN` then save.

-9. Now you can log into Winkular using these user credentials!
+9. Now you can log into Winkit using these user credentials!

 ## Commands